| Read Time: 8 minutes | Car Accidents

 If someone else caused the accident and you’re filing a claim through your own insurance, you may still have to pay the deductible up front.
 However, your insurer may attempt to recover that money from the at-fault driver’s insurance through a process called subrogation.
 If successful, they may reimburse you for the deductible.

-Do You Pay a Deductible If Not at Fault?
+Do You Pay a Deductible If Not at Fault in New Jersey?

 It might seem unfair, but you may still have to pay a deductible even if you weren’t at fault for a car accident.